 April 2015.
 All the blood, sweat and tears… all those needless deaths and in the end the bridge was all but destroyed by Allied aircraft in a succession of bombings between December 1944 and the summer of 1945.
 Now only the outer steel spans remain, which were incorporated into its subsequent reconstruction.
 Watching The Bridge on the River Kwai would of course be an excellent homework project before coming here.
 But it’s actually the 2013 movie The Railway Man, starring Colin Firth and Nicole Kidman that gives a better sense of the suffering that took place, thanks to its focus on the real life British Army officer Eric Lomax.

 April 2015.
 The bridge is a popular attraction all year round, though things get particularly hellish in the last weeks of November and December when there are commemorative events to mark the date of the Allied forces attacks.
 Once you’ve crossed it why not dip into the handsome Chinese style Kung Im Temple, a Buddhist compound dominated by the towering white Goddess of Mercy statue.
 Once again, entrance is a brilliantly wallet-friendly FREE!

 For more on this fascinating Thai Town, have a leaf through my other articles on Kanchanaburi.

 Like these?
-I’ve written a whole bunch of My 5s from all across Thailand.
+I’ve written a whole bunch of reports from all across Thailand.